BigDataRepublic/bdr-analytics-py/README.md

   * requirements are required before installing the dependencies.
     The most important one is sklearn version 1.8 (currently on scikit-learns git repo master)

+#### Without git checkout
 To install the package without checking it out (to use this module):
   * First check `requirements.txt` and install the correct requirements (sklearn), including their dependencies.
   * Then install the bdr-analytics-py including dependencies:

     > pip install -e git+ssh://git@github.com/BigDataRepublic/bdr-analytics.git#egg=bdranalytics-0.1

+#### With git checkout
-To install the package including both its requiremnets and dependencies:
+To install the package including both its requiremets and dependencies:
   * First checkout from github

     > git clone git@github.com:BigDataRepublic/bdr-analytics-py.git

     > cd bdr-analytics-py
   * Then install bdr-analytics-py including requirements and dependencies:

     > pip install -r requirements.txt

-To build the package from a local checkout (when developing on this module):
+To create a dist from a local checkout (when developing on this module):
 > python setup.py sdist

 To just install the package and main dependencies from a local checkout (when going to use this module):